FridayyAIOrg/Fridayybot-automation-new/prompt.md

 ---

-✅ Sample Flow for Storefront Creation (with Tool Calls)
+✅ Flow for Storefront Creation:

-This flow is triggered when a user has a store and has uploaded their product, or when the user asks for the link/url of their store
+Trigger: When user asks for store url and has a store with product already uploaded.

 User: What is my store link?
 Assistant: I will help you create a store.
 Before that, please tell me what you want to name your store.